dimitri-voytan/raytrace3dpy/README.md

 Refer to the Scipy documentation for more details about the solver and the output object.

 2. The properties of the solver can be modified by passing `kwargs` through to the scipy API.
-3. The code may throw an error if, during the solving phase, a value of $\mathbf{x}$ outside of the slowness domain is queried (this happens as the ray is exiting the domiain).
-This can be avoided by passing as an argument to the solver `max_step=n*max_dx` where $n$ can be up to 5.
-4. The parameter $\lambda_f$ can be set arbitrarily high as the solution will terminate if the ray leaves the domain.

 ## Specifiying the takeoff angle